-Ask anyone who has been through it.
+Ask anyone who has been through a divorce and they will tell you it’s one of the hardest things they’ve ever experienced.
 It’s harder for some than others.
 I have observed divorce being most difficult for people in two specific life circumstances.
 One is the empty nest.

 The Empty Nest

 The feelings of abandonment and utter uselessness are exasperated when divorce and empty nest happen at the same time.
 It can be especially difficult if you were a stay-at-home parent who dedicated your life to rearing the children—one day your life was filled with purpose, and then it wasn’t.
 I’ve heard this referred to as “the mother wound” that every mother must endure.
 (Dads can experience a version of this too if they were the major care giver but I don’t know that it runs as deeply as for mothers.)
 When parenting ends, the caregiver is left standing at the edge of a cliff peering into a deep void.
 Others who lose a job can fill that void with a similar one.
 You can’t.
 There is no replacement.
 You face not only the loss of your children, but also your current purpose.
 It doesn’t mean there won’t be another, but at the beginning the sense of purposeless can be overwhelming, causing you to also face an identity crisis.
 I often hear “I don’t know who I am any more.”